evandersondev/darto/README.md

 <br>
 <br>

-> ### **Note:** If you want data persistence, you can use the 🍷[Dartonic](https://pub.dev/packages/dartonic) package.
-It is a simple queryy builder for Dart to work with databases like MySQL, PostgreSQL, SQLite.
+> #### **Note:** If you want data persistence, you can use the 🍷[Dartonic](https://pub.dev/packages/dartonic) package.
+It is a simple Query Builder for Dart inspired by Drizzle to work with databases like MySQL, PostgreSQL, SQLite.

 <br>